franleplant/reform/README.md

 - Enables you to use validators in a declarative way (HTML5)
 - Enables you to display the errors anyway you like it to.
 - Validates and maintain bookkeeping about the state of your form.
+- Work well with `react-bootstrap`
 - Provide input validation state on every `change` event.
 - Provide form validation state on every `submit` event.
-- Work well withe `react-bootstrap`

 The last two are the most visible change Reforms does to your code.